-Our identity (ie how we define ourselves) is based upon our beliefs, values, memories, behaviours, and how we go about living our lives in general.
-It comprises, for example, our likes and dislikes, our religious beliefs/lack of beliefs, our general philosophy of life, our political leanings, our sexual orientation/behavior, our hobbies and interests, etc.
+Our identity (ie how we define ourselves) is based upon our beliefs, values, memories, behaviors, and how we go about living our lives in general.
+It comprises, for example, our likes and dislikes, our religious beliefs/lack of beliefs, our general philosophy of life, our political leanings, our sexual orientation/behavior, our hobbies, and interests, etc.

 All being well, our identity starts to crystallize between the ages of about 18 and 25 years.

 The psychologist, Erikson, suggested that four stages of development need to be traversed if we are successfully to get to this point (ie the point of developing a solid identity).
 These four stages are as follows:

 1) 0 to 1.5 years – TRUST VERSUS MISTRUST

 2) 1.5 to 3 years – AUTONOMY VERSUS SHAME/DOUBT

 3) 3 to 6 years – INITIATIVE VERSUS GUILT

 4) 6 to 18 years – INDUSTRY VERSUS INFERIORITY